nohahatem24/dr-basma-mentalcare/README.md

 ### 🧑‍⚕️ For Patients:
 - Register and log in securely
 - View available mental health services
-- Book sessions with professionals
+- Book sessions with Dr Basma Adel
+- MindTrack tool for mood tracking, journaling, and emotional well-being insights
+- Guided breathing and self-care exercises
 - Manage bookings and sessions
 - Make online payments
+- Flexible session durations and pricing options
+- Patient reviews and feedback system',

 ### 👩‍⚕️ For Doctors:
 - Create and update personal profile and specialties